 The Victorian Government has acknowledged the potential in supporting the creation of original works of scale.
-Creative Victoria is expected to launch Landmark Works in due course, a program to commission works that are "ambitious and ground-breaking, with the power to inspire others, generate widespread audience and community engagement and increase tourism".
-To date further details on this program have not been released as far as we are aware.
+In 2017, it established a new program, Creative State Commissions, to support major new works that are "ambitious and ground-breaking, with the power to inspire others, generate widespread audience and community engagement and increase tourism."
+Two performing arts organisations (Ilbijerri Theatre Company and Malthouse Theatre) are among the first recipients of funding under this program.
 As a state initiative the impact and benefits are limited to Victoria.
 A Federal Government seed funding initiative would provide greater national impact and value.